- What We Do

 Stella Maris, Our Lady Star of the Sea

 ‘Stella Maris’ is the name by which many seafarers also know the Apostleship of the Sea.
 This is because ‘Stella Maris, Star of the Sea’, is an ancient title for Mary, the Mother of God, traditionally used by seafarers and others associated with the sea.
 Just as seafarers have traditionally depended on the stars for navigation, so they trust in the protection and guidance of Our Lady.
 Stella Maris is the patron of the Apostleship of the Sea.
 AoS commemorates the feast of Our Lady Star of the Sea with special Masses for seafarers in the month of September.
-Scroll down to see how this year's Masses were celebrated.
+(Details of dates, times and venues of this year's Masses can be found here).
+Scroll down to see how last year's Masses were celebrated.